EELLOOII/json-response-standard/README.md

 ### 💡 Partial Testing
 You can test individual languages even if you don't have all dependencies installed.
 The unified test runner automatically detects available languages and skips missing ones.

+### 📦 Package Management

+This project follows a **zero-dependency philosophy**:

+- **No external npm packages** - JavaScript uses only Node.js built-ins
+- **No pip requirements** - Python uses only standard library
+- **No composer dependencies** - PHP uses only built-in functions
+- **package-lock.json included** - Ensures consistent builds in CI/CD
+- **Ready for npm publishing** - Proper package.json configuration

+The `package-lock.json` exists primarily for CI/CD consistency and npm publishing, but the actual implementations have zero runtime dependencies.

 ## 🤝 Contributing

 We welcome contributions to expand the JSON Response Standard to more languages and improve existing implementations!